amplience/dc-integration-stylitics/docs/automation.md

 The easiest way to import these is through a script included with the project.
 Use `npm run import` to obtain a list of arguments, and provide them like `npm run import -- --clientId a --clientSecret b --hubId c` to import to a specific hub.

+## Automation options

+Here is a list of arguments when running `npm run import`:

 ```
 Import Content